edhamma/cfitness/main-2.rst

 human powers of pattern recognition.
 The map will help you orient yourself, normalize your experience, and find motivation to practice.
-But your experience will be uniquely your own, rich and complex beyond imagining, and ultimately impervious to even the most sophisticated efforts at cartography.
+But your experience will be uniquely your own, rich and complex beyond imagination, and ultimately impervious to even the most sophisticated efforts at cartography.
 One of the last things Bill Hamilton said to me while on his death bed in a Seattle hospital in 1999 was, “All maps eventually fail.”